WMWA

-WMWA (96.5 FM) is an American radio station broadcasting a christian music radio format.
+WMWA (96.5 FM) is an American radio station broadcasting a Christian worship music radio format.
 Licensed to Malone, New York, United States, the station is currently owned by the Educational Media Foundation.

+History

 On June 28, 2021, Martz Communications Group announced that it was selling 94.7 WYUL Chateaugay and WVNV (which was broadcasting a country music format under the branding Wild Country 96-5) to the Educational Media Foundation (EMF), which runs K-Love and Air1, two Christian radio music formats.
 That would give EMF its first entry into the Greater Montreal, Canada's second-largest radio market, albeit on an American radio signal.
 The two stations also are heard in a section of Eastern Ontario, including the city of Cornwall.
 The sale, at a price of $2.5 million, was consummated on September 30, 2021.
 The station changed its call letters to WMWA on October 5, 2021.